Why Do I Feel Responsible for My Parents?

 The Child Becomes "Too Big"

-Although this may feel loving or necessary, it often becomes burdensome for both the parent and child.
+Although this movement is usually motivated by love, it often becomes burdensome for both parent and child.

 The child may lose: